datkk06/OpenStack-Tutorial/Content/ceilometer.md

 Only the collector and the API services have access to the data store.
 Ceilometer service uses a NoSQL database as datastore.

 ####Implementing Ceilometer
+On the Controller node, setup the Ceilometer service as described in OpenStack official documentation, [here](http://docs.openstack.org/liberty/install-guide-rdo/ceilometer-install.html).

+To keep things simple, we are going to install only the compute agent on any of the Compute node.
+This agent will be able to acquire performance and metering data only from the virtual machines running on that compute node.
+In this sectionwe are not going to monitor other resources as Images, Storage and Networking.
+On each Compute node we want metwer, install the component as reported [here](http://docs.openstack.org/liberty/install-guide-rdo/ceilometer-nova.html).

+####Working with the metering service